liquidinvestigations/nlp-service/README.md

 environment variable `NLP_SERVICE_MODELS_JSON`, which has to contain JSON-formatted text with two keys, `"spacy"` and `polyglot`.
 Both keys need to contain a list of models for spacy and language codes for polyglot.
-Examples can be found in the `config` directory, where presets for the environment variable are stored.
+Examples can be found in the `presets` directory, where presets for the environment variable are stored.
 A list of available spacy models can be found [here][spacy models].
 A list of all languages for which polyglot supports NER can be found [here][polyglot models].

 ## Presets

-The `config` directory contains some presets for downloading models in order to make configuration easier.
+The `presets` directory contains some presets for downloading models in order to make configuration easier.
 You can tell the service to download the models from a preset by settings the environment variable `NLP_SERVICE_PRESET` to one of the available